2023 Carer Wellbeing Survey

 Taking part will help us better understand how many people are providing different forms of care across Australia, and better understand the needs of carers.

-This information will be used by Carers Australia to support their work advocating for carers across Australia, and by the Department of Social Services in understanding whether the new Carer Gateway service is appropriately reaching carers.
+This information will be used by Carers Australia to support our work advocating for carers across Australia, and by the Department of Social Services in understanding whether Carer Gateway services are appropriately reaching carers.

 For information about how your privacy is protected, and further details about the funding and conduct of this project, please see the Information Sheet available through the survey link.